Application Support Resource

 For specific advice about what to upload for each hallmark see Hallmark 1, Hallmark 2 and Hallmark 3 evidence.

-- Don’t include external links, pictures and/ or videos in your application.
+• Don’t include external links or videos in your application.
 Whilst you can reference a video or include a screenshot in your evidence so that this can be discussed in further detail should your application progress to the next stage of the process, Assessors can’t click on external links included in your application.

 Make reference to everything that you want to include.
 If something isn’t mentioned in your application, Assessors cannot take it into account during the next stage of the application process should you proceed to this stage.